xelaj/mtproto/.github/CONTRIBUTING.md

 ## Code of conduct

-We all want make other people happy!
+We all want to make other people happy!
 We believe that you are a good guy, but please, just in case, read our [code of conduct](https://github.com/xelaj/mtproto/blob/main/.github/CODE_OF_CONDUCT.md).
 They will help you understand what ideals we adhere to, among other things, you will be even more cool!

 By joining our community, you automatically agree to our rules _(even if you have not read them!)_. and if you saw their violation somewhere, write to rcooper.xelaj@protnmail.com, we will help!

 ## I don't want to read anything, I have a question!

-> **Just remind:** you just don’t need to ask anything right to issues, okay? just not necessary. you will quickly solve your problem if you find the answer below
+> **Just remind:** you just don’t need to ask anything right to the issues, okay? just not necessary. you will quickly solve your problem if you find the answer below

 We have the official Xelaj chat in Telegram: [@xelaj_developers](http://t.me/xelaj_developers).
 In this chat you can promptly clarify the information of interest to you.